ZoeAlFatih/Django-Rest-API-Postgres/README.md

 ## Getting Started

-Install  djongo first to use Mongo Db Engine.
+Install psycopg2 first to use Postgres SQL Db Engine.

 ```
-pip install djongo
+pip install psycopg2
 ```
-After that, create database in mongo and give database name with *chatapp*.
+After that, create database in postgress and give database name with *apiwhatsapp*.

 ## Requirements

 * Python 3.6 or higher.
-* MongoDB 3.4 or higher.